-UMBC’s Department of Chemical, Biochemical & Environmental Engineering offers undergraduate and graduate programs leading to B.S. in Chemical Engineering, the M.S., and Ph.D. degrees in chemical and biochemical engineering, and in civil engineering.
+UMBC’s Department of Chemical, Biochemical & Environmental Engineering (CBEE) offers undergraduate and graduate programs leading to B.S. in Chemical Engineering, the M.S., and Ph.D. degrees in chemical and biochemical engineering, and in civil engineering.
 The Civil Engineering program (M.S. and Ph.D.) is focused exclusively in environmental engineering and water resources.

-UMBC’s Department of Computer Science and Electrical Engineering offers degree programs leading to the B.S., M.S., and Ph.D. in Computer Science; the B.S., M.S., and Ph.D. in Computer Engineering; and the M.S. and Ph.D. in Electrical Engineering.
+UMBC’s Department of Computer Science and Electrical Engineering (CSEE) offers degree programs leading to the B.S., M.S., and Ph.D. in Computer Science; the B.S., M.S., and Ph.D. in Computer Engineering; and the M.S. and Ph.D. in Electrical Engineering.
 The Department also offers M.P.S. degree and Graduate Certificate programs in Cybersecurity.

-UMBC’s Department of Information Systems offers a variety of degrees and certificates for undergraduate and graduate students, including B.A. in business technical administration, B.S. in information systems, B.S./M.S., M.S. in information systems (also online), M.S. in human-centered computing, Ph.D. in information systems, and Ph.D. in human-centered computing.
+UMBC’s Department of Information Systems (IS) offers a variety of degrees and certificates for undergraduate and graduate students, including B.A. in business technical administration, B.S. in information systems, B.S./M.S., M.S. in information systems (also online), M.S. in human-centered computing, Ph.D. in information systems, and Ph.D. in human-centered computing.
 Through these offerings, our students study the design, implementation, and evaluation of information technologies from a variety of perspectives.
 The goal is to produce solutions that transform data into information and knowledge that is useful for individuals and organizations.

-UMBC’s Department of Mechanical Engineering offers undergraduate and graduate programs leading to B.S., M.S., and Ph.D. degrees in mechanical engineering.
+UMBC’s Department of Mechanical Engineering (ME) offers undergraduate and graduate programs leading to B.S., M.S., and Ph.D. degrees in mechanical engineering.